Supporting your LGBTQ+ workforce

 NHS organisations should strive to create a culture and environment that welcomes lesbian, gay, bisexual and transgender staff, allowing them to be themselves at work and to contribute fully to the wider organisation.

-A recent report by the CIPD revealed LGBT+ staff are more likely to experience conflict and harassment at work than their heterosexual and cisgender colleagues.
+A report by the CIPD revealed LGBT+ staff are more likely to experience conflict and harassment at work than their heterosexual and cisgender colleagues.
 Furthermore the 2020 NHS staff survey found that 13.7 per cent of gay or lesbian staff reported discrimination from patients or the public, and 11.8 per cent from their colleagues.
 A BMJ article also highlighted that COVID-19 had exacerbated LGBTQ+ health inequalities.

 To help you better understand and address the issues facing LGBTQ+ staff, we have provided a summary of information and links to LGBTQ+ resources below.

 The NHS Confederation launched a network for lesbian, gay, bisexual, transgender and queer (LGBTQ+) leaders and allies from a diverse range of roles and backgrounds across health and care.

 The network has produced a series of resources ranging from blogs, written by the network members and co-chairs on a range of topical subjects.
 In addition practical recommendations to support NHS trusts and their work on addressing LGBTQ+ challenges and health inequalities.

 NHS Employers in partnership with the Health and Care LGBTQ+ Leaders Network hosted a virtual event in June 2020 - Responding to LGBTQ+ equalities during COVID-19 and beyond.
 The webinar explored the inequalities experienced by LGBTQ+ people, watch the webinar recording.